noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ### Endpoints

-- privately connect a VPC to supported AWS services and other endpoint services
+- privately connect a VPC to supported AWS services and other endpoint services via PrivateLink
 - is a security product first
   - Traffic between the VPC and a service does not leave the Amazon network.
   - e.g. compliance requirements that prevent connectivity between a VPC and a public-facing service endpoint